stripe/stripe-terminal-android/README.md

 If collecting a payment method fails, the callback completes with an exception.
 If collecting a payment method succeeds, the callback completes with the updated PaymentIntent, which will now have a status of `requires_confirmation`.

-To proceed with the payment, call `terminal.confirmPaymentIntent`.
+To proceed with the payment, call `confirmPaymentIntent`.

     // This should be the PaymentIntent you received back from collectPaymentMethod PaymentIntent paymentIntent;
-    Cancelable cancelable = terminal.confirmPaymentIntent(paymentIntent,
+    Cancelable cancelable = Terminal.getInstance().confirmPaymentIntent(paymentIntent,
       new PaymentIntentCallback() {
         @Override
         public void onSuccess(PaymentIntent intent) {